UFC Fight Night: Lawler vs. Dos Anjos: Predictions & Analysis

 A few statistical edges stand out.
 Ponzinibbio throws significantly more leather — a 0.3 sig. strike per minute gap.
 Perry is far more active with takedowns, averaging 0.0 more per 15 minutes.
 Ponzinibbio has tighter striking defense, making opponents miss more often.

-**The Pick: Santiago Ponzinibbio over Mike Perry.** The model gives Ponzinibbio a slight nod at 58% — this could easily go either way.
-The market implies 61% for Ponzinibbio, but our model sees only 58%.
-That 3-point gap favoring Perry is worth watching.
+The Pick: Santiago Ponzinibbio over Mike Perry.
+The model gives Ponzinibbio a slight nod at 58% — this could easily go either way.
+The market and our model are aligned — the line looks fair.

 Glover Teixeira vs Misha Cirkunov